 US Motors, General Electric, Franklin Electric, Hitachi, Goulds

-American Marsh, Goulds, Peerless, Flowise, Floway, Deming, Grundfos, and Franklin
+Simflo, American Marsh, Goulds, Flowise, Floway, Deming, Grundfos, Franklin, and Peerless

 Over 100 Years Service